Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Can LLMs Summarise European Parliament Debates?

 Table~\ref{tab:evaluation} shows traditional metrics confirm the summaries are abstractive (low ROUGE), semantically coherent with the source debates (high BERTScore), with many sentences supported by the source (NLI: 0.56--0.69).
 However, these metrics provide minimal discrimination between summaries that differ substantially in argument structure.
-In contrast, our properties reveal clear degradation patterns.
-Firstly, Haiku-generated summaries fail to preserve the pro-con balance of either debate (P\ref{prop:procon}).
-Second, all summaries struggle to accurately communicate the balance of evidence for and against the key proposals (P\ref{prop:balanced} $\theta$: 0.19--0.53) and largely fail to preserve precise proposal strengths (P\ref{prop:epsilon} $\theta$: 0.00--0.52).
-Meanwhile, P\ref{prop:preferability} shows a high $\theta$ only because no proposal arguments were in d-preferred extensions, demonstrating that gradual semantics may be more effective.
-Unsurprisingly, the larger model (Sonnet) scores better across all properties.
+In contrast, our metrics reveal clear degradation patterns.
+Firstly, Haiku-generated summaries fail to preserve the pro-con ratio of either debate ($\pi_{pcb}$).
+Second, all summaries struggle to accurately communicate the balance of evidence for and against the key proposals ($\pi_{bc}$ of 0.19--0.53) and largely fail to preserve precise proposal strengths ($\pi_{\epsilon a}$ of 0.00--0.52).
+Critically, according to the Haiku generated summary, none of the provision strengths are within $\epsilon = 0.1$ of the scores in the original debate ($\pi_{\epsilon a}(\QBAF^*_{\text{Haiku}},\QBAF) = 0$).
+Meanwhile, $\pi_{dpc}$ gives maximum values only because no proposal arguments were in d-preferred extensions, showing that gradual semantics may be more effective for this task.
+Unsurprisingly, the larger model (Sonnet) scores better across almost all metrics.

-Table~\ref{tab:interpretation} shows how the proposal strengths have been misrepresented in a single summary.
-The summary has excluded much of the argumentation that undermined the root provisions.
-Key proposal arguments that were contested in the debate ($\sigma(\QBAF, x_i) \approx$ 0.5) are presented as overwhelmingly supported in the summaries ($\sigma(\QBAF^*, x_i) \gg$ 0.5).
+As an illustrative example, Table~\ref{tab:interpretation} shows how a subset of the proposal strengths have been misrepresented in the summaries of the second debate.
+The summaries exclude much of the argumentation that undermined the root provisions.
+Key proposal arguments that were contested in the debate ($\sigma(\QBAF, x_i^p) \approx$ 0.5) are presented as overwhelmingly supported in the summaries ($\sigma(\QBAF^*_{\text{Haiku}}, x_i^p) \gg$ 0.5).